 Connecting with Consumers

-According to a Forrester white paper and later the subject of the book Groundswell, social media users fall into various categories.
+Social media users fall into various categories.
 Some of the most important include:

 - Creators who essentially focus on creating content.
 They tend to maintain their own blogs and websites, upload interesting videos, and write articles for news sites.
 These creators can be key influencers, framing opinions of products, services and brands.